laravel/docs/validation.md

 <a name="rule-contains"></a>
 #### contains:_foo_,_bar_,...

-The field under validation must be an array that contains all of the given parameter values.
+The field under validation must be an array or string that contains all of the given parameter values.

 <a name="rule-current-password"></a>
 #### current_password